ibm-cloud-docs/assistant/create-convo-skill.md

     - **Description**: A description no more than 128 characters in length.
     - **Language**: The language of the user input the skill will be trained to understand.

 After you create the skill, it appears as a tile on the Skills page.
-To put the conversation to work helping your users, integrate your assistant with a messaging platform or custom application.
-See [Adding integrations](add-integrations.html).
+Now, you can start identifying the user goals that you want the assistant to address.
+See [Planning your intents and entities](intents-entities.html) for more details.